Topics

 Three different tools, three different use cases.
 A spreadsheet is a data container without a workflow - perfect for one open role and 30 applications.
 An HR suite like Personio is a generalist platform for all personnel admin - perfect when recruiting is just a fifth of HR work.
 Applicant tracking software is a specialist just for recruiting - perfect when recruiting is a bottleneck.

 The most common architecture mistake: a mid-market company relies on the recruiting module of its HR suite even though recruiting is the bottleneck.
 The module isn't wrong about recruiting - it just generalises it.
-A specialist ATS alongside resolves that in days without duplicate setup.
+A specialist ATS alongside resolves that in days without duplicate setup (for a practical overview, see our best ATSs for the mid-market).

 What you really need to check in the selection